 This isn’t well defined but he says that it used for training of the entire muscular system.
 He later says that it consists of various exercises done such as light weights, medicine ball, and gymnastic exercises.

-Bertl gives detailed training examples for each period of the season.
-I’ll sum them up for his 800 training and then give you the adjustments he says should be made to make it a 1,500m training program.
+Let’s take you through the season.
 In November, it’s suggested that you train 4 days per week with alternating days of endurance runs and interval endurance runs.
 On two of these days the work load should be cut in 1/2 and 1/2 a conditioning workout should be done.
 The interval endurance runs are 100 or 200m repeats at relatively slow paces.
 In December, you start to train 3 days per week with an endurance run four days per week, one fartlek, and two sessions of interval endurance work, along with conditioning work.
 Times are still slow at about 36 sec for 200s and 11 minutes for the 3000m portion of the fartlek.
 These two months serve as the base work in Sumser’s program.

-In January and February there is 5 days of training per week with one fartlek containing slightly shorter distances than the december one, two endurance intervals runs, and two speed runs.
+In January and February there are 5 days of training per week with one fartlek containing slightly shorter distances than the december one, two endurance intervals runs, and two speed runs.
 The pace on the interval endurance runs drops to 34secs, and the fartlek pace drops to 3:10 to 3:20 pace per 1,000m.
-Speed runs consist longer repeats of 400, 500, and 600m.
-(For a 1,500m runner, speed runs are longer, up to 1,000m in length) In March, 6 days of training per week now take place, with one endurance run for recovery, 3 speed runs, 1 interval endurance run, and 1 sprint work.
+Speed runs consist of longer repeats of 400, 500, and 600m for the 800m runner.
+(For a 1,500m runner, speed runs are longer, up to 1,000m in length) In March, we bump it up to 6 days of training per week, with one endurance run for recovery, 3 speed runs, 1 interval endurance run, and 1 sprint work.
 The speed run distances vary each day, between short, long, and mixed distances.
 The paces gradually increase by 1-2 seconds per 400m from what they were being done at in earlier periods.
 April is similar to march except that the paces get faster.
-In May, he says the first races are run.
+In May, Sumser plans for the start of the racing season.
 During this time 5 days a week is spent training with sprints one day, interval endurance runs one day, one recovery endurance run, and speed runs twice.
 After this period, he says a schedule cannot be demonstrated because of the different racing requierments.
 However, the paces get faster in the speed runs and the number of repetitions decrease.
 For example you go from running 10×400 in 66 in january to 8-10 in 60 in april to 5 in 56 in july.

 The difference between the 800 training and the 1,500 training is that the endurance running and fartleks are longer (up to 1:30).
 There is more emphasis on the interval enduranc runs.
 Between january and April for every speed run that you do per week, one endurance interval run should be done.
 Then starting in May, speed runs take precedence over these interval endurance runs.